 Cleaning Tips for Kitchen – The Floor

-If you have done a good job, by now your kitchen floor should be wet and maybe filled with dirt.
+If you have done your cleaning duty right, by now your kitchen floor should be wet and maybe filled with dirt.
 Hopefully, you have a mop bucket system to use to thoroughly clean your kitchen floor.
 Create a solution of hot water and pine-sol and you’re going to mop the kitchen floor twice.

 The first time is just to get all the dirt and grime off the floor.
 Pour the water out and make a new one with less soap and more pine.
 After going through the kitchen floor the second time, give it a few minutes to completely dry before cleaning the kitchen sink.